SPARTAN: A Sparse Transformer World Model Attending to What Matters: Background

 \subsection{Causality and World Models}

-Conceptually, we argue that in order to perform efficient adaptation, world models should be structured to reflect the underlying sparse causal structure of the observed dynamics, and that these structures should be \textit{local}.
-To illustrate our point, consider the setting of traffic behaviours: changes in traffic rules arise when travelling to countries where vehicles drive on the other side of the road.
-Although the relative position of vehicles given the road boundaries may change, most traffic behaviours (e.g. stopping at a red light or lane keeping) would remain the same.
-A world model that can efficiently adapt in this setting should modularly update only a small subset of learnt dynamics (i.e. the relative position of vehicles with respect to the road boundary) while leaving other dynamics unchanged.
-Our proposition is motivated by the sparse mechanism shift hypothesis \cite{ParKilRojSch18,1911.10500, Bengio2020A}, which states that naturally occurring distribution changes can be attributed to sparse interventions on causal mechanisms.
-Formally, this means that most reasonable changes in the environment can be modelled by changing a small subset of the conditional distributions in Eq. \ref{eq: CGM} while the rest stay invariant.
-Furthermore, in the special case where interventions act only on variables that are not causally related to model predictions, e.g. removing irrelevant objects in a scene \cite{causal_agents}, a model that reflects the correct causal structure would remain robust to changes.
+Conceptually, we argue that world models should be structured to reflect the underlying sparse and local causal structure of the dynamics to perform efficient adaptation.
+To illustrate our point, consider the setting of traffic behaviours: changes in traffic rules arise when travelling to countries where vehicles drive on the opposite side of the road.
+Although the relative position of vehicles given the road boundaries may change, most traffic behaviours (e.g., stopping at a red light or lane keeping) would remain the same.
+A world model that can efficiently adapt should update only a small subset of learnt dynamics (i.e., the relative position of vehicles to the road boundary) while leaving other dynamics unchanged.
+Our proposition is motivated by the sparse mechanism shift hypothesis \citep{ParKilRojSch18,1911.10500}, which states that naturally occurring distribution shifts can be attributed to sparse interventions on causal mechanisms.
+Formally, this means that reasonable changes in the environment can be modelled by changing a small subset of the conditional distributions in Eq. \ref{eq: CGM} while the rest remain invariant.
+In the special case where interventions act only on variables that are not causally related to model predictions, e.g., removing irrelevant objects in a scene \citep{causal_agents}, models that reflect the correct causal structure would remain robust.